 I’m at least two projects or more from tackling my athletic wear (I sew by the color on the serger).
-But, thought you might be interested in a great resource on sewing athletic wear.
+But, I thought you might be interested in a great resource on sewing athletic wear.

 I managed to purchase most of the Singer Sewing Reference Library in one fell swoop a couple years ago.
-One of the books is on Sewing Activewear.
+One of the books is Sewing Activewear.

-I’ve used it only a handful of times as it has directions on sewing knit bindings.
+I’ve used it only a handful of times as it has great directions on sewing knit bindings.
 But, I thought I might give it a better review here for you.
 Well, and for me.

 The book is chockfull of information.
 Before my hunt for supplex, it would have told me the different qualities of cotton/polyester/spandex knits.
 It would have told me which is softer those or nylon/spandex.
 I would have read which are more durable, absorbent and which are good for cold weather.
 Who knew, right?

 There’s even information on inserting a padded / sculpted shelf bra!
 I don’t even bother with these in my leotard.
 But, I may attempt one now that I know I can have some shape instead of bring smooshed flat!